wigl/iSimulator/README.md

 ## Build from the code

 Don't use `carthage bootstrap`, because `FBSimulatorControl` have extra scheme that carthage can not build.

-Please run `./carthageBootstrap.sh` to checkout and build dependencies.
+Please run script with the following:`./carthageBootstrap.sh` to checkout and build dependencies.

 ## Requirements